 - Development proposals can demonstrate safe access from existing rural roads and do not generate unacceptable levels of traffic on country lanes from employees, customers and delivery vehicles; - 2.
 Sufficient car parking is provided on site for employees and customers; - 3.
-Suitable measures are taken to protect the amenity of occupiers of nearby residential properties and to minimise or otherwise mitigate disturbance, noise, odours, lighting or other pollution;

-- 4. Adequate screening is provided by landscaping and existing important local landscape features such as hedge rows and mature trees are protected and incorporated into schemes. - 5.
-Anything else?
+Suitable measures are taken to protect the amenity of occupiers of nearby residential properties and to minimise or otherwise mitigate disturbance, noise, odours, lighting or other pollution; - 4.
+Adequate screening is provided by landscaping and existing important local landscape features such as hedge rows and mature trees are protected and incorporated into schemes. - 5.
+Where possible development proposals should enhance road safety in the designated area.